OSMNames/www.osmnames.org/docs.md

 ```
 or from Kitematic.

-If you are not familiar with the docker and you want to directly install the project on Linux, then you can do that too of course.
+You can install the project directly on Linux if you are not familiar with Docker.
-The main search system is written in python (Flask) and requires the search engine (SphinxSearch).
-A step-by-step setup for Debian can be found here [here](https://github.com/klokantech/osmnames-sphinxsearch/blob/master/Dockerfile).
+The main search system is written in Python (Flask) and requires the search engine (SphinxSearch).
+You can find a step-by-step setup for Debian [here](https://github.com/klokantech/osmnames-sphinxsearch/blob/master/Dockerfile).

-# Generate the data from raw OSM data
+## Generate the data from raw OSM data

-You can always [download](http://osmnames.org/download/) the prepared world data and filter it for your needs.
+You can always [download](http://osmnames.org/download/) the prepared world data from OpenStreetMap and filter it for your needs.

-In case you want to improve, modify, regenerate or extend the data by yourself, you are welcome to do that.
+In case you want to improve, modify, regenerate, or extend the data by yourself, you are welcome to do that.

 The whole process is described in the manual available at [http://osmnames.readthedocs.io/](http://osmnames.readthedocs.io/) and in the [Getting started](https://github.com/OSMNames/OSMNames#get-started) section in the README.md.